kcstrada/manufacturing-execution-system/tasks/prd-manufacturing-execution-system.md

 - As a factory worker, I want to report task completion and any issues so that supervisors are informed
 - As a factory worker, I want to request materials needed for my tasks so that I can complete work without delays

+### Production Manager User Stories
+- As a production manager, I want to create and maintain product specifications so that manufacturing has clear requirements
+- As a production manager, I want to define Bills of Materials (BOM) so that material requirements are documented
+- As a production manager, I want to create manufacturing routings with detailed steps so that workers know the production process
+- As a production manager, I want to attach work instructions and media to production steps so that workers have visual guidance
+- As a production manager, I want to manage product revisions so that engineering changes are tracked
+- As a production manager, I want to configure work centers and their capabilities so that routing can be optimized
+- As a production manager, I want to set quality checkpoints in the routing so that quality standards are maintained

 ### Sales Team User Stories
 - As a sales team member, I want to create and file new orders so that production can begin
 - As a sales team member, I want to track order status in real-time so that I can update customers
 - As a sales team member, I want to view production capacity so that I can provide accurate delivery estimates
+- As a sales team member, I want to access product catalog with specifications so that I can provide accurate quotes

 ## Functional Requirements